agathoklisx/libved/README.md

-   and which can be invoked as  :~battery  (i thought it makes sense to prefix such commands with '~' as it is associated with $HOME (as a user stuff), and mainly as a way to distinguish such commands from the core ones, as '~' is ascii code 126, so these will be the last printed lines on tab completion or|and can be narrowed; but there isn't the prefixed '~' a prerequisite, but in the future is logical to use this as pattern to map it in a group that might behave with other ways).
+   and which can be invoked as  :~battery  (i thought it makes sense to prefix such commands with '~' as it is associated with $HOME (as a user stuff), and mainly as a way to distinguish such commands from the core ones, as '~' is ascii code 126, so these will be the last printed lines on tab completion or|and they can be fast narrowed; but there isn't the prefixed '~' a prerequisite, but in the future is logical to use this as pattern to map it in a group that might behave with special ways).
  */

 /* History Completion Semantics (command line and search)